syncfusion-content/blazor-docs/blazor/maps/how-to/maps-with-other-components.md

 ## Maps component with Accordion

-When the Maps component renders within the Accordion component.The "Created" event is triggered when the Accordion component is rendered first.
-A boolean value must be set to "true" in this event.
-This boolean value will be used to determine the rendering of the component.
+When the Maps component renders within the Accordion component, its rendering begins concurrently with the Accordion component's rendering.
+So the size of the Maps will not be proper.
+To properly render the Maps component, a boolean value (i.e. **IsInitialRender**) must be created which is used to decide the rendering of the Maps component.
+The boolean value is intially **false**.
+So, the Maps component will not be rendered initially.
+When the Accordion component is first rendered, the [Created](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.AccordionEvents.html#Syncfusion_Blazor_Navigations_AccordionEvents_Created) event is fired.
+In this event, the boolean value must be set as **true** to render the Maps component.

 ```cshtml
 @using Syncfusion.Blazor.Maps